• About

 03 Saturday Jan 2015

-Posted by Susana Weber in Africa, Photography, Travel, Travel ~ Photography/Art/Food/Culture
+Posted Africa, Photography, Travel, Travel ~ Photography/Art/Food/Culture

 Africa, animals, culture, earth, inspiration, intensity, landscape, learning, nature, Ngorogoro Crater, outdoors, safari, sky, special place, Tanzania, travel